-1.11.6.
+1.11.5.
 Diesel Storage Agreement

-Dorad is a party to an agreement with Europe Asia Pipeline Company Ltd. providing for storage of diesel oil in its facilities.
-In accordance with the agreement, Dorad stores diesel oil in the quantities it needs both for back-up needs of alternative fuel as required by the applicable regulations and for current needs in a total amount estimated at approximately 14,000 cubic meters in accordance with the conditions and periods detailed in the agreement.
+Dorad is a party to an agreement with Europe Asia Pipeline Company Ltd. providing for storage of diesel oil in its facilities and for transporting distillates to a power plant.
+In accordance with the agreement, Dorad stores and distributes diesel oil in the quantities it needs both for back-up needs of alternative fuel as required by the applicable regulations and for current needs in a total amount estimated at approximately 14,000 cubic meters in accordance with the conditions and periods detailed in the agreement.

-1.11.7.
+1.11.6.
 Agreement with the System Manager for Sale of Availability and Electricity